-Activity Condition(s) of Approval Type: Full Scale Alabaster/Gypsum and Marble Exploration, Development, and Production Duration: Production Phase operations apply to years 5-20 or after Development Phase operations are fully complete through September2034 .
-Surface Operations: Year Round through September 2034 as per design features in Appendix A .
+Table 4 Production Stage Activity Condition(s) of Approval Type: Full Scale Alabaster/Gypsum and Marble Exploration, Development, and Production Duration: Production Phase operations apply to years 5-14 through May 2035.
+Surface Operations : Year Round through May 2035 as per design features in Appendix A .
 Year-round with limited winter operations from December 1 through April 30.
 Limited operations include: Mining Weekdays only (Monday-Friday) surface use operating hours between 9:00 am and 3:00 pm No on-site winter camping by mine staff/operators Surface activity includes ingress and egress, removing product and waste from mine, storing product, snowplowing, and loading product for transport to market or off-site.
-Limit large trucks to a maximum of 5 roundtrips per day Monday - Fridayonly Underground Operations: Year-round through September 2034 as Appendix A. Infrastructure Secondary Escape Way when required by the Mine Safety and Health Administration (MSHA) the escape way may be constructed.
+Limit large trucks to a maximum of 5 roundtrips per day Monday - Friday only Underground Operations: Year-round through May 2035 as Appendix A. Infrastructure Secondary Escape Way when required by the Mine Safety and Health Administration (MSHA) the escape way may be constructed.
 On the ground identification of the exact location and road to and from the surface opening will need to be approved by the Forest Service prior to construction.
-This activity is approved in the Development Phase If required for safety by MSHA.
+This activity is approved in the Development Phase if required for safety by MSHA.
 Road Reroute of NFSR 310 around the mining site may be constructed.
 Prior to construction exact site location, surveys, and design will need to be approved by the Forest Service.
 Existing Log Storage/Shop and Existing Mobile Bath House Facilities.
-The existing log storage/shop to serve as the office.
-ESC may make improvements to this structure as needed, and when doing so must meet requirements set forth in the design features in Appendix A .
-The existing mobile bath house may be used or replaced with a temporary structure.
+The existing log storage/shop to serve as the quarry office.
+FEQ may make improvements to this structure as needed, and when doing so must meet requirements set forth in the design features in Appendix A. Mobile shipping/security office may be used.
 All waste generated from the mobile facilities will be pumped regularly and disposed of properly off-site.
 Parking Area may be constructed.
 The parking area will need to be identified on the ground and an update made to the site plan with dimensions.
-The parking area should be commensurate to the need, namely sized to accommodate the number of employees who will be parking on-site.
+The parking area should be commensurate to the need, namely sized to accommodate the number of employees who will be parking on-site and visitors.
 Water Well may be drilled to produce water for operations.
 Details, clearances, and permits must be provided prior to drilling.
 The water tanks currently on site will accommodate produced water.
-Construction of a shallow pit to catch excess water and tay a hose system to utilize water from the tanks and capture excess water back to the tank is approved.
-Until a well is drilled water will be truckedin.
-Storage yard for sorting and classifying stone products and temporary storage in preparation of materials for transport to market purposes only.
-The yard should be no larger than what is needed and requested to accommodate up to 500 pallets.
-A travel way for truck entry, loading, and exiting may be constructed to access and load the material.
+Construction of a shallow pit to catch excess water and lay a hose system to utilize water from the tanks and capture excess water back to the tank is approved.
+Until a well is drilled water will be trucked in.
+Storage yard for sorting and classifyingstone products and temporarystorage in preparation of materials for transport to market purposes only.
+The yard should be no larger than what is needed and requested to accommodate up to 100 pallets and 25 blocks.
+An overhead crane will move product.
+A travel way for truck entry, loading, and exiting may be constructed to access and load the materiall.
 The storage yard area will need to be identified on the ground and an update with drawings and dimensions made to the site plan shown in the plan of operations.
 The storage yard will not be used as a retail sales location.